hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 5. Building the add-on app (`extension/` directory).
 First rename the `.env.example` to `.env`.
 Necessary changes should be made in the `.env` file at a latter step where more applications are enabled through the generator.

+   #### _#TODO:_ Add application name to landing screen of extension.
+E.g. "Asset Transfer Basic App welcomes you!".
+Attention!: As per the _#TODO_ named _Channel-enabled login_ in line 158, the landing screen should follow the login one.

    ```bash
    cd ../extension
    mv .env.example .env